HJJ1981/LinearRegression_XAUUSD/README.md

 ## 🔍 Project Overview

-This project implements **Linear Regression models** to predict Gold (XAU/USD) price movements using 15 carefully engineered features.
+This project implements **Linear Regression models** to predict Gold (XAU/USD) price movements using 11 to 13 carefully engineered features.
 The analysis focuses on predicting three key price points: **Close**, **High**, and **Low** prices based on historical weekly data spanning from January 2020 to June 2025.

 ## 📊 Key Features